Wizards make it two wins in as many nights with a rare victory over the Mavericks

 Gafford rolls; Harrell is quiet

-After hosting a block party Friday in Oklahoma City — swatting away eight Thunder shots in a 101-99 win and leading Kuzma to say he has been “calling him Wilt Chamberlain, just blocking [stuff] for no reason” — center Daniel Gafford notched his first double-double of the season with 14 points and 10 rebounds Saturday.
+After hosting a block party Friday in Oklahoma City — swatting away eight Thunder shots in a 101-99 win — center Daniel Gafford notched his first double-double of the season with 14 points and 10 rebounds Saturday.
 He also closed the game out — usually a task reserved for Montrezl Harrell.

+“I be making a joke and calling him Wilt Chamberlain sometimes," Kuzma said, "because he be blocking s--- for no reason.”

 Harrell typically is the Wizards’ energy core, but the backup center has been unusually quiet over the past two days.
 He had 14 points and five rebounds in 20 minutes Friday in Oklahoma City after struggling with what Unseld called nonserious breathing issues, trouble that Unseld said Harrell has dealt with before.